-LOW TIRE PRESSURE WARNING SYSTEM
+TIRE PRESSURE MONITORING SYSTEM (TPMS)

-This vehicle is equipped with the low tire pressure warning system.
+This vehicle is equipped with the tire pressure monitoring system (TPMS).
 It monitors tire pressure of all tires except the spare.
 When the low tire pressure warning light is lit, one or more of your tires is significantly under-inflated.
 The system also displays pressure of all tires (except the spare tire) on the trip computer by sending a signal from a sensor that is installed in each wheel.
-If the vehicle is being driven with low tire pressure, the low tire pressure warning system will activate and warn you of it by the low tire pressure warning light (in the meter panel) or the PSI indicator (on the trip computer).
-This system will activate only when the vehicle is driven at speeds above 20 MPH (32 km/h).
-For more details. refer to "Trip computer" and "Warning/indicator lights and audible reminders" in the "2.
-Instruments and controls" section and "Low tire pressure warning system" in the "5.
+If the vehicle is being driven with low tire pressure, the TPMS will activate and warn you of it by the low tire pressure warning light (in the meter panel) or the PSI indicator (on the trip computer).
+This system will activate only when the vehicle is driven at speeds above 16 MPH (25 km/h).
+For more details, refer to "Trip computer" and "Warning/indicator lights and audible reminders" in the "2.
+Instruments and controls" section and "Tire pressure monitoring system (TPMS)" in the "5.
 Starting and driving" section.